kareem-weaver/kareem-weaver/README.md

 # Kareem-Jabbar-Weaver
-Collection of personal and CS course projects.
+Collection of personal projects that reflect my passion for the stock market and data science.